Management System

 Incorporating ESG elements in investment and financing decisions

-The Mitsui Chemicals Group has established a system to incorporate ESG elements and perspectives on social challenges, including the SDGs, when making decisions on major investment and financing cases.
+The Mitsui Chemicals Group has established a system to incorporate ESG elements and perspectives on social issues, including the SDGs, when making decisions on major investments cases.
 Starting in FY2019, we decided to include estimates calculated based on ICP*1 in the investment planning form.
-Furthermore, in FY2022, in addition to IRRs, which were usually evaluated, we added ICP-based IRRs (c-IRR)*2 as a reference for investment/financing evaluation.
-We also updated the ICP price, based on a discussion by the Corporate Sustainability Committee.
+Furthermore, in FY2022, in addition to IRRs, which were usually evaluated, we added ICP-based IRRs (c-IRR)*2 as a reference for investment evaluation.
+ICP price, based on a discussion by the Corporate Sustainability Committee.

 Internal carbon pricing.